-BIBLICAL LANGUAGES MINOR GK101 Elementary New Testament Greek I GK102 Elementary New Testament Greek II HE201 Elementary Hebrew I HE202 Elementary Hebrew II One additional course with a GK or HE prefix numbered 301 or above (3 credits) 3 3 3 BIBLICAL LITERATURE MINOR BL210 Biblical History and Literature BL220 Biblical Hermeneutics Three additional courses with a BL, GK, or HE prefix numbered 301 or above (9 credits) 3 3 INTERCULTURAL STUDIES MINOR IC110 Introduction to Intercultural Studies BL220 Biblical Hermeneutics Three additional electives with an IC prefix (9 credits) 3 PHILOSOPHY MINOR CP290 East Meets West: Western Philosophy and Globalization PH381 Ancient and Medieval Philosophy PH382 Modern and Postmodern Philosophy PH450 Philosophy of Religion One additional course with a PH prefix numbered 300 or above.
+INTERCULTURAL STUDIES MINOR IC110 Introduction to Intercultural Studies 3 3 BL220 Biblical Hermeneutics Three additional electives with an IC prefix (9 credits) PHILOSOPHY MINOR CP290 East Meets West: Western Philosophy and Globalization 3 PH381 Ancient and Medieval Philosophy 3 PH382 Modern and Postmodern Philosophy 3 PH450 Philosophy of Religion One additional course with a PH prefix numbered 300 or above.
 Students may also use PS472 Psychology of Religion or SO242 Sociology of Religion to fulfill this requirement.
-3 3 3 3 WORSHIP ARTS MINOR WA110 Worship in the Christian Tradition I WA210 Worship in the Christian Tradition II BL220 Biblical Hermeneutics Choose 3 of the following for a total of 9 additional credits (at least 3 credits at 300 level or higher) WA215 Applied Worship Arts WA220 Foundations of Worship Ministry & Leadership WA230 Introduction to Music for Worship WA310 Worship Leadership and Program Administration WA320 Technologies and Resources for the Worship Arts WA485 Worship Arts Practicum TA201 Devising Theatre TA250 Multicultural Drama TA270 Theatre Tech Practices BL313 Interpreting the Psalms 1 2 3 3 its) 3 3 3 3 3 3 3 3 3 3
+WORSHIP ARTS MINOR WA110 Worship in the Christian Tradition I 1 2 WA210 Worship in the Christian Tradition II BL220 Biblical Hermeneutics 3 Choose 3 of the following for a total of 9 additional credits (at least 3 credits at 300 level or higher) BL313 Interpreting the Psalms WA215 Applied Worship Arts (maximum 3 credits) WA220 Foundations of Worship Ministry & Leadership 3 WA230 Introduction to Music for Worship 3 3 WA310 Worship Leadership and Program Administration WA320 Technologies and Resources for the Worship Arts 3 WA485 Worship Arts Practicum 3